nguterresn/quartz/content/stm32/systick.md

 ### HAL_InitTick

-Before jumping into a RTOS environment, let's take a first look at a simple HAL implementation and its use of SysTick.
+Let's take a first look at a simple HAL implementation and its use of SysTick.

 The function `HAL_Init` is the first function to run to initialize the ST HAL.
 Interesting enough, even before the peripherals are initialized, the SysTick is set: